 Office: 634 South Shepler Tower

+Welcome to Modern World History.
 This course will give you broad background in world historical events that unfolded from the 15th century to the end of the 20th century.
-I intend the course to familiarize you with the big picture while at the same time giving you the opportunity to see the events, people, and processes we examine as part of a history that was lived.
-With such a large task and only one semester to work with, we will focus on the following themes.
+Ideally you will become familiar with the big picture while also having the opportunity to examine particular events, people, and processes of change as part of a lived history.
+With such a large task, we will focus on the following themes.

-Reader:All of the above readings will be required for the course and (with the exception of the supplemental readings) are available at the CU bookstore or online.Kevin Reilly, Worlds of History: A Comparative Reader, Volume Two: Since 1400, Second Edition (Boston & New York: Bedford/St. Martin's Press, 2004) [Required]Primary Sources and Other Materials:
+Textbook & Reader:All of the above readings will be required for the course and (with the exception of the supplemental readings) are available at the CU bookstore or online.Robert W. Strayer, Ways of the World: A Brief Global History, vol. 2, Since 1500 (Boston: Bedford/St. Martins, 2009) [Required]Primary Sources and Other Materials:

 Reference Books and Helpful